abraham-cedeno/IBM-Course/README.md

 # IBM-Course

+## Editing a file

-This is my first jupyter notebook
+It's a markdown file in this repostery and my first jupyter notebook.